-We're getting closer to being able to tell: Is my behaviour appropriate and, ultimately, helpful?
-We've now defined what a boundary is and talked about the need to develop our boundary radar.
+We are getting closer to being able to tell: Is my behaviour appropriate and, ultimately, helpful?
+We have now defined what a boundary is and talked about the need to develop our boundary radar.

-Now, to improve our ability to identify boundary situations and to respond to them, we're going to discuss four challenges to maintaining boundaries.
+Now, to improve our ability to identify boundary situations and to respond to them, we are going to discuss four challenges to maintaining boundaries.

-OODP Consultant
+Dionne A. Falconer OODP Consultant